Police In Sweden Are Targeted By 100 Masked Migrant Youths! | John Hawkins' Right Wing News

 “They drove a police car and threw stones at it.
 I’m a little scared, and it’s really hard.
 I can not sleep at night, that night I slept only three hours.”

-While on the official reports, the lists state 23 official “vulnerable areas” other estimates that there could be as many as 55 no-go zones in Sweden.
+While on the official reports, the lists state 23 official “vulnerable areas,” other estimates say that there could be as many as 55 no-go zones in Sweden.

 Good luck, Sweden.
 You did this to yourself.